 In the case of BPM software technology, this means that artefact models can be built on the basis of the first-class work and process models which are part of the software.
 And then those artefact models can be easily or even automatically deployed as automation artefact instances.

 With any other software, those same business managers and business analysts would not be able to directly build a new business process in software, for two reasons.

 - CONCEPTS OF WORK -- In all other software, the concepts of work are not first-class citizens.
 Task or activity and workflow are not first-class citizens in all other software products – because if they were first-class citizens, then those products would be products which include BPM functionality, by definition.

 Without BPM software technology, if you want to build a new business process, your ideas will be mediated by a process of building software artefacts which “doesn’t speak work”.

-- MODEL-DRIVEN ARTEFACT MANUFACTURE -- In software that is not model-driven, artefact manufacturing is not a first-class citizen.
+- MODEL-DRIVEN ARTEFACT MANUFACTURING -- In software that is not model-driven, artefact manufacturing itself is not a first-class citizen.
 This means that there’s no easy path to adapting an application to changing needs.
 There may be some limited table- or parameter-driven customization available.
-But “manufacturing” is means efficiency and freedom to build new artefacts, within the limitations of the semantics of the system.
+But “manufacturing” means efficiency and freedom to build new artefacts, within the limitations of the semantics of the system.

 Model Scope & Management

 It’s a common observation that any model is a simplification of reality.
 This is the power of modeling, to provide abstraction tools that humans (and machines) can use to understand and work with reality.
 From this perspective, models are a weapon against complexity.

 But of course, insofar` as models are also simplifications, there will always be edge cases where the model is insufficient.
 As they cliché goes, all models are wrong, some models are useful.
 Reality is always richer than your models.
 As you get better at process modeling, part of your mastery will be knowing what to model and what to leave out.